Connect to TiDB with TypeORM

 Foreign key constraints

-Using foreign key constraints (experimental) ensures the referential integrity of data by adding checks on the database side.
+Using foreign key constraints ensures the referential integrity of data by adding checks on the database side.
 However, this might lead to serious performance issues in scenarios with large data volumes.

 You can control whether foreign key constraints are created when constructing relationships between entities by using the createForeignKeyConstraints option (default value is true).